chinmaypurav/penny-expense-manager/README.md

 Use the `Dockerfile` with target `deploy` and run it on production

-The docs related to the project can be found over [here](https://chinmaypurav.github.io/penny-expense-manager/application-overview.html)

-...TBC
+The Docs will be updated soon...